 Here are some of the things we’re doing:

-- We’re in the process of installing solar panels to reduce our carbon footprint and rainwater harvesting, to be finalised by June 2021
+- We’ve installed solar panels on our roof to reduce our carbon footprint and rainwater harvesting.

 - We’re proud to support the Greener Cardiff District Heat Network which we have ambition to connect to in 2022.